 A sample of published work includes Developing gender-inclusive facilitation: Understanding genderism in L. Landreman, Ed., The Art of Effective Facilitation: Reflections from Social Justice Educators, and the book, Genderism: Transgender Students, Binary Systems and Higher Education.
 He has also engaged in research on GLBT student identity development at three South African Universities.

-Dr. Bilodeau has wide-ranging experience as a diversity and inclusion educator, including the nation-wide campus NCAA diversity education project. .He has served as an adjunct faculty member in the Higher Education Leadership Masters program at UW-Whitewater.
-His course teaching and co-teaching have included Introduction to Higher Education Leadership; Diversity and Equity in Higher Education; and Comparative Higher Education Travel Study, a course focusing on examining international systems of higher education, with Ecuadorian higher education reform as a primary comparison point.
+Dr. Bilodeau has wide-ranging experience as a diversity and inclusion educator, including the nation-wide campus NCAA diversity education project.
+He has served as an adjunct faculty member in the Higher Education Leadership Master’s program at UW-Whitewater.
+His course teaching and co-teaching have included Introduction to Higher Education Leadership; Diversity and Equity in Higher Education; and Comparative Higher Education Travel Study, a course focusing on examining higher education international systems, with Ecuadorian higher education reform a primary comparison point.

 Click to Access Dissertation: Genderism: transgender students, binary systems and higher education